 Mild whiplash symptoms tend to subside after a week, while the severe symptoms stay for months.
-Some patients complain about neck pain even after 10 years of getting injured in a whiplash.
-The recovery of such injuries depends on the severity of the damage that the accident done to the nerves (in the back of the neck).
-Such injuries can affect the daily physical activity of the patients and make it difficult for them to sleep well at night.
+Some patients complain about neck pain even after 10 years of getting injured in whiplash.
+The recovery depends on the severity of the damage that the accident did to the nervous system (in the back of the neck).
+Such traumas can affect the daily physical activity of the patients and make it difficult for them to sleep well at night.

 Effects of Whiplash on your Sleep and Health

-Whiplash resulting from a car accident, can cause many difficulties for the patients.
+Whiplash resulting from a motor vehicle accident injuries can cause many difficulties for the patients.
 The most common challenges faced by such patients include sleep deprivation and loss of sleep quality, which can cause them considerable discomfort.
-If sleep deprivation is extended for a long period, patients can experience following severe symptoms:
+If sleep deprivation is extended for a long period, patients can experience the following severe symptoms: